Entanglement cost for infinite-dimensional physical systems: Preliminaries

 \item Finally, another property used in the converse part of the finite-dimensional argument in Ref.~\cite{Hayden-EC} is the monotonicity of the entanglement of formation under LOCC.
 It was later shown in Ref.~\cite{Gheorghiu2008} that in finite dimension the monotonicity of the entanglement of formation holds even under separable operations.
-Indeed, combining this result with the argument in Ref.~\cite{Hayden-EC} leads to the conclusion that in finite dimensions, the entanglement cost under separable operations is given by the same formula as the right-hand side of~\eqref{Hayden_et_al_result}.
-It is then natural to wonder whether an analogous formula holds true in infinite dimensions, but this has been hard to prove due to the lack of analysis of the monotonicity of the entanglement of formation under infinite-dimensional separable operations.
-With our rigorous formulation of $\sep_\N$ and $\sep$ in Sec.~\ref{sec:operations}, we will solve this problem by showing that we can use an infinite-dimensional version of the Schur--Horn Theorem~\cite{KAFTAL20103115} to extend the result of Ref.~\cite{Gheorghiu2008} to infinite-dimensional $\sep_\N$, which we can use to provide the converse bound of the entanglement cost under $\sep$\@.
+Indeed, combining this result with the argument in Ref.~\cite{Hayden-EC} leads to the conclusion that in finite dimension the entanglement cost under separable operations is given by the same formula as the right-hand side of~\eqref{Hayden_et_al_result}.
+It is then natural to wonder whether an analogous formula holds true for infinite-dimensional systems, but this has been challenging to prove due to the lack of analysis of the monotonicity of the entanglement of formation under infinite-dimensional separable operations.
+With our rigorous formulation of $\sep_\N$ and $\sep$ in Sec.~\ref{sec:operations}, we will solve this problem by showing that we can use an infinite-dimensional version of the Schur--Horn Theorem~\cite{KAFTAL20103115} to extend the result of Ref.~\cite{Gheorghiu2008}, first to countably separable and then to all separable operations.
+This will allow us to establish the converse bound for the entanglement cost under separable operations. \end{enumerate}